 We have completed the pre-unit Creation and Unit 1 of MFW kindergarten, which is on the sun.
-Both Bug and Sis love this curriculum and I’m pretty happy I bought it.
+Both Bug and Sis love My Father’s World and I’m pretty happy I bought it.
 I love that the lessons are completely planned out and that they tell me exactly what to do.
 Being pretty new to homeschooling this takes a weight off of my shoulders.
 The work takes us less than an hour to complete and the lessons are all short enough that Bug stays interested throughout.
 I know if the lessons were any longer, he would get antsy and start wanting to jump around.

 First I want to show you our first day of school pictures.
 The kids were so excited about school!

 So, what did we do?
 I’m sorry I didn’t take as many pictures as I would have liked!
 For Creation we made our number line for the seven days of Creation.
 It was so awesome to explain Creation to the kids in a way that they understood.

 Bug cut the numbers out and glued them all on his own.

 My favorite activity from the unit was the Creation Book.
 Bug absolutely loves to draw, so we had a blast drawing every day and putting the book together.
 We created a portfolio for him by just using a 3 ring binder.
 He is very proud and protective of his portfolio for his work.